Fault tolerance testing in the Yandex Cloud infrastructure based on Yandex Network Load Balancer

-This guide describes the practical component of the fault tolerance testing recommendations presented in Recommendations on fault tolerance in Yandex Cloud.
+This guide covers the practical aspects of the fault tolerance testing routine outlined in Recommendations on fault tolerance in Yandex Cloud, for the Yandex Cloud infrastructure based on Yandex Network Load Balancer.
 It is assumed that the principles behind the subject infrastructure are aligned with the principles discussed in the article.

 Goals of testing